arunvasisht/wikisearch/README.md

-# Wiki Search
+# Research Assistant

 <b>Project Overview:</b>
-1. Search for a keyword on the Wikipedia.
+1. Search for a keyword for research.
-2. Download articles.
+2. Review and download articles.
 3. Query the downloaded data.